I’ve been fortunate in my journey as a craft blogger to meet a lot of talented people along the way.

 Jen Goode is one of those talented people!

 If you’re unfamiliar with Jen’s work, you need to check out her design website.
-Once there, you can find links to her blog, her shop, and also a list of products you can find that feature her wonderful designs that other companies have licensed.
+Once there, you can find links to her blog, and also a list of products you can find that feature her wonderful designs that other companies have licensed.

 This gal is talented indeed!
 But more importantly?
 She is a fun, down-to-earth, crafty soul!